-- Develop a knowledge and understanding of the role and needs of the key external stakeholders of a business - Develop knowledge and understanding of how businesses manage relationships with stakeholders and obtain benefits. - Analyse how stakeholder needs are being satisfied in a specific work context and how businesses are generating competitive advantage from the relationship - Understand the creation of customer satisfaction in a range of business, finance, sport and fitness sectors and its business benefits - Understand how customer service is designed, developed and delivered

-Understand the effective management of customer service
+- Develop a knowledge and understanding of the role and needs of the key external stakeholders of a business - Develop knowledge and understanding of how businesses manage relationships with stakeholders and obtain benefits. - Analyse how stakeholder needs are being satisfied in a specific work context and how businesses are generating competitive advantage from the relationship - Understand the creation of customer satisfaction in a range of business, finance, sport and fitness sectors and its business benefits - Understand how customer service is designed, developed and delivered Understand the effective management of customer service

-Award/ Programme Learning Outcomes contributed to 01: Demonstrate knowledge and understanding a range of business organisations, their systems d processes, the changing environment in which ey operate including, the regulations, ): a d
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to At the end of the module the learner will be ILO1: Demonstrate knowledge and understanding expected to be able to: of a range of business organisations, their systems and processes, the changing environment in which they operate including, the regulations,

-1. Demonstrate knowledge of the key organisation, underlying concepts, principles and stakeholders, their needs and role for the theories which underpin businesses.
-To organisation. understand the theories, models, frameworks and 2.
-Demonstrate knowledge and roles of management and the processes for understanding of the concepts and decision making in Business and Management. techniques to manage effective ILO3: Work as an effective member of staff; relationships with stakeholders; and the able to work as part of a team, communicate main theories underpinning customer effectively, take responsibility, manage their service management. time effectively and meet deadlines.
-3. Analyse and evaluate good practice ILO4: Reflect and evaluate their own experience business relationship management enabling them to investigate and analyse career concepts and techniques within a work opportunities identifying the limits of their context; including the evaluation of the knowledge and understanding and enabling them design and delivery of customer to engage fully in personal development and relationship management. career planning.
-4. Apply the knowledge generated in the ILO5: To use professional and practical skills module, to enable the student to work relevant to a range of businesses services, such effectively within the work context by as customer service skills, IT skills (both generic demonstrating relevant relationship- and specific to Business and Management).
-To building, negotiation and communication use literacy skills and numeracy skills in skills. academic study and in employment. academic study and in employment.
+- 1. Demonstrate knowledge of the key stakeholders, their needs and role for the organisation. - Demonstrate knowledge and understanding of the concepts and techniques to manage effective relationships with stakeholders; and the main theories underpinning customer service management. - Analyse and evaluate good practice business relationship management concepts and techniques within a work context; including the evaluation of the design and delivery of customer relationship management. - Apply the knowledge generated in the module, to enable the student to work effectively within the work context by demonstrating relevant relationshipbuilding, negotiation and communication skills.